Li Xinmo: Early life

 Li was born in 1976 in a traditional Chinese patriarchal family, and grew up in Heilongjiang Province in northern China.
 Xinmo once told that she grew up in a violent family in an interview.
 What's more, she studied calligraphy from an early age.

 Education and early career

 Li graduated from Art Education Department of Harbin Normal University in 1997 and taught at a private university for half a year.
 From 2005 to 2008, she was a graduate student of the Chinese Painting Department of the Tianjin Academy of Fine Arts and a lecturer at the School of Modern Art of Tianjin Academy Fine Arts.
+It was in university that she experienced feminist artwork for the first time, which led to her interest in feminist theory, queer theory, and eco-feminism.
+In an interview, she listed female artists Louise Bourgeois, Marlene Dumas, Kiki Smith, and Marina Abramović as inspirations.
 Currently living in Beijing, she teaches at the School of Modern Art at Beijing Geely University.